 If school closes unexpectedly for a single day, there will be no academic requirements for that day.
-If, however, the school will be closed for an extended period due to weather or public health concern, the school will transition into on-line (virtual instruction) for the required duration and students will meet academic requirements.
+If, however, the school will be closed for an extended period due to, weather, public health, or community concern, the school may transition into virtual instruction for the required duration.
+These will be count as instructional days.

 Sacred Heart Academy makes its own decisions regarding delayed openings, early dismissals, and school closures.
-Announcements for closings, etc., are made through the School Messenger Communications System.
+Announcements for closings, etc., are made through the School Messenger

+Communications System.
 In the event of an early dismissal due to inclement weather, all parents are to arrange to pick up their children as soon as possible.
-Children not picked up in a reasonable amount of time will go to Bridges After-School Care, which will remain open for up to one hour after the unscheduled school closing.
+Children not picked up by the end of the dismissal period will go to Bridges After-School Care, which will remain open for up to one hour after the unscheduled school closing.
 When a child is not picked up in emergency situations including inclement weather or natural or man-made disasters, local authorities will be called.
 Exceptions must be approved by administration.